Adjudicated Guilty: What Does It Mean

 Since adjudicated guilty does mean you are convicted of the crime you were accused of, there are both short and long-term consequences.
 Whether it is for a misdemeanor or a felony, the consequences of being adjudicated guilty are very serious and can include:

-Depending on the crime, there are often ranges in such penalties as fines, jail time, probation, and others.
-A criminal defense attorney will work hard in your defense against a conviction and works to get the best outcome of the case if you are adjudicated guilty.
-This means that a good defense attorney will argue/negotiate your case to reduce fines, jail time, probation, and other potential outcomes.
+Depending on the crime, penalties often range from fines to jail time to probation.
+A criminal defense attorney will work hard in your defense against a conviction and work to get the best outcome of the case if you are adjudicated guilty.
+A good defense attorney will argue/negotiate your case to reduce fines, jail time, probation, and other potential outcomes.
 They may even be able to help you keep your driver’s license – or reduce the time of suspension.

 Other Potential Consequences of Being Adjudicated Guilty